bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 # Plotting

-Plotting is provided by calling `Plots.jl` using recipes.
-It means, you just need to call
+Plotting is provided by calling `Plots.jl`.
+It means that to plot a branch `br`, you just need to call

 ```
 plot(br)